django-cms/djangocms-frontend/docs/source/plugins/index.rst

 .. index::
-    single: Pre-build Components
+    single: Pre-Built Components

 ###################################
- Reference to Pre-build Components
+ Reference to Pre-Built Components
 ###################################

-Find the available pre-build components for Boostrap 5 in the following sections:
+Find the available pre-built components for Boostrap 5 in the following sections:

 .. toctree::
    :maxdepth: 1